-Denmark's Snowglobe production company appears prominently in Thursday's announcement as co-producers on two Norwegian feature films, both with Danish film professionals in key functions.
+Denmark's Snowglobe production company appears prominently in this year's Cannes line-up as co-producers on two Norwegian feature films in the Official Selection.
+Danish film professionals occupy key functions on both films.

 'The Worst Person in the World' by Joachim Trier is selected for the Competition.
 In addition, the film's co-writer, Eskil Vogt, participates as director with 'The Innocents' in Un Certain Regard.